top of page

 So we have hyper volatility caused firstly by speculative traders using supply and demand, and secondly their use of derivatives to profit in both a rising and a falling market.
 Think back to the first point about unscrupulous market traders, who do not care how others are affected by market volatility, they only care about their profits.
 They will use not only supply and demand, and derivatives to make sure they will profit in any market, whether it goes up or down.
 They will now add their own manipulation on top of these hyper volatile legitimate market forces, that they have at their finger tips, to further increase the volatility of market.
 This completes the third fundamental force creating hyper volatility; investor manipulation and abuse.

-The injustice here is that all the honest working producers, and people who need to use the commodity, want a stable, fair, market where prices change slowly to reflect genuine supply and demand.
+The injustice here is that all the honest working producers, and people who need to use commodities, want a stable, fair, market where prices change slowly to reflect genuine supply and demand.
 But they are forced to trade in a market that is hyper volatile, and one in which they have little power to stabilise and ensure that it is fair.
 This makes the day to day running of their businesses risky, unpredictable, and stressful.
-Then all the speculative traders, who produce or use nothing, and have no genuine need for the asset, have the majority of the power to influence the market, and they want a volatile market, so they have the maximum chance of making more money.
+Then all the speculative traders, who produce or use nothing, and have no genuine need for the commodity, have the majority of the power to influence the market, and they want a volatile market, so they have the maximum chance of making more money.
 Those who genuinely need the market and want it to be stable, get instability, and those who do not have a primary need for the market, do get what they want, volatility, through their own causing of the market to be hyper volatile.
-This is not a financial system of integrity and justice.

 Waste: We understand that many speculative traders work sincerely and honestly to create a living for themselves, however a deep understanding of business and the economy will reveal some truths that will be difficult to hear by those in the industry.
 We do not wish to cause offence to these people, but rather our goal is to improve the economy for everyone's benefit and wellbeing.

 Speculative market traders do not add any value to the world economy at all.
-Their job involves reading many financial papers and reports, watching the news, talking to people in related businesses, processing all this information, deciding how the think the market will change in the future, investing in some asset or derivative, that will increase in value if they are correct, and then watching the market and hoping they are right, so that they can sell and make a profit.
+Their job involves reading many financial papers and reports, watching the news, talking to people in related businesses, processing all this information, deciding how the think the market will change in the future, investing in some asset or derivative, that will increase in value if they are correct, and then watching the market and hoping they are right, so that they can sell (or complete a transaction) and make a profit.
 They are carrying out a form of professional gambling, and this activity is no different to studying the form of horses and betting on them at races.
 Whether they make or loose money on their bet, the simple fact is that they have done no work of any value to anyone, other than themselves.
 They have not grown or manufactured the asset, they have not added any value to asset, they have not transported the asset to somewhere it needs to be, and they have not sold the asset directly to someone in need of it.

 We call this waste, i.e. work that does not create any value.
 Waste is a massive issue in our world economy, it has become deeply embedded in our working practices, indeed it is quite often highly sought after, or revered, as people seek to make ever greater amounts of money, by doing less work, and calling it passive income.
 It distracts humanity away from a very simple truth; the only way any of us can ever have any wealth, is if we create something that is of value.
 Everyone is God passionately believes that if anyone wants to earn money, it must be by doing something that creates value for someone else, alongside themselves.
-Work that may earn money for an individual, but creates no added value for anyone else, will become strictly illegal under our policies, and will be rightly seen as something that should be avoided, as it is of no value to society at large, see our Value Adding Work Policy for a full explanation of this.
+Work that may earn money for an individual, but creates no added value for anyone else, will become phased out under our policies, and will be rightly seen as something that should be avoided, as it is of no value to society at large, see our Value Adding Work Policy for a full explanation of this.
 Speculative traders are encouraged to not feel threatened by this, as the policy ultimately benefits them as well as all other people, see our Restructuring Labour Policy.

 Our Policy - How it resolves the issues and achieves the aims.